micmejia/bible-dump/AMPC/Luke/Luke 11.md

-Your eye is the lamp of your body; when your eye ([^p]your conscience) is sound _and_ fulfilling its office, your whole body is full of light; but when it is not sound _and_ is not fulfilling its office, your body is full of darkness.
+Your eye is the lamp of your body; when your eye (your conscience) is sound _and_ fulfilling its office, your whole body is full of light; but when it is not sound _and_ is not fulfilling its office, your body is full of darkness.